google/bbr/README.md

 patches with good solutions to issues.

-This document shows how to download, build, install, and test a Linux kernel running TCP BBR v2 alpha on Google Compute Engine.
+This document shows how to download, build, install, and test a Linux kernel running TCP BBR v2 alpha.

 ## License